Kneaded That

 Sourdough Lemon Pound Cake

-Published: Apr 22, 2026 by Audrey · This post may contain affiliate links · Leave a Comment
+Updated: Jun 22, 2026 · by Audrey Grubb · This post may contain affiliate links · Leave a Comment

 Jump to Recipe Print Recipe

-My Sourdough Discard Lemon Pound Cake with Lemon Glaze is rich, buttery, and perfectly balanced with bright lemon flavor and a soft, tight crumb.
+My sourdough lemon pound cake with lemon glaze is rich, buttery, and perfectly balanced with bright lemon flavor and a soft, tight crumb.
 Made with just 120g of sourdough discard, it bakes into a classic loaf that slices beautifully and stays incredibly moist.

-Finished with a silky lemon glaze, this cake has that bakery-style look and flavor, perfect for spring baking or an everyday treat.
+Finished with a silky lemon glaze, it has that bakery-style look and flavor — perfect for spring baking or an everyday treat.
+If crispy crusts are more your thing, try my strawberry rhubarb galette; and for another bright, citrusy bite, I love my fresh lemon crumb bars.

 Picture of a glazed sourdough lemon pound cake on a parchment lined cooling rack with a lemon behind it.